Possible superconductivity in multi-layer-graphene by application of a gate voltage: Results

-The magnetic field behavior of the transition for both field directions, i.e. the resistance below the transition increases with field without a clear decrease of the transition temperature within the used field range, suggests that a filamentary superconducting path produced by the applied bias voltage, is affected by the magnetic field.
-Future experiments should clarify whether the superconducting channel connects localized superconducting ``grains" or patches with much higher critical temperatures and fields.
+The magnetic field behavior of the transition for both field directions, i.e. the resistance below the transition increases with field without a clear decrease of the transition temperature within the used field range, suggests that a filamentary superconducting path produced by the applied gate voltage is affected by the magnetic field.
+In Figure~\ref{RminvsB} we compare the results for both field directions by plotting the minimum resistance just below the transition normalized by the resistance value at 23~K vs. applied field for samples S1 and S5 in both studied regions.
+Although some differences appear between S1 and S5, we obtain qualitatively the same results, i.e., a small perpendicular field of 0.1T is enough to vanish the transition and a reentrance is observed at high enough applied magnetic field normal to the graphene layers.
+The rather weak anisotropy of the low field necessary to affect the transition peaks for the triggering of a $3D$ filamentary path by the electric field.

-The differences in the behavior observed as a function of field direction are also peculiar.
-From one side orbital effects appear to be important taking into account the suppression of the transition for a field of 0.2~T (for sample S1, for example) applied normal to the graphene planes only.
-Also the reentrance of the transition observed only for fields normal to the graphene planes appears to have an orbital character.
-We note that a similar effect has been observed through the measurement of the conductance of a high-mobility 2D electron gas between superconducting contacts at high fields applied normal to the main 2D area.\cite{moo99} This reentrance or increase in the conductance with magnetic field was explained arguing the increase in the probability of Andreev reflections above a certain field.\cite{moo99} A comparison of our results with those from Ref.~\onlinecite{moo99} is permissible because the carriers mobility in the graphene layers of our samples is huge\cite{dus11} and also hints for the influence of Andreev reflections in the magnetoresistance have been recently reported.\cite{esq08}
+The main difference in the behaviors obtained as a function of field direction is related to the reentrance observed only for fields normal to the graphene planes.
+The reentrance of the transition observed for this configuration appears to have an orbital character.
+We note that a similar effect has been observed through the measurement of the conductance of a high-mobility 2D electron gas between superconducting contacts at high fields applied normal to the main 2D area${\text{\cite{moo99}}}$.
+This reentrance or increase in the conductance with magnetic field was explained arguing the increase in the probability of Andreev reflections above a certain field${\text{\cite{moo99}}}$.
+A comparison of our results with those from \cite{moo99} is permissible because the carriers mobility in the graphene layers of our samples is huge${\text{\cite{dus11}}}$ and indications for the influence of Andreev reflections in the magnetoresistance have been also reported in similar MLG${\text{\cite{esq08}}}$.